JustinSmethers/website/blog_posts/building_a_new_feature_entirely_on_my_phone_with_codex/building-a-new-feature-entirely-on-my-phone-with-codex.md

 ---
-title: Building a New Feature Entirely on My Phone with Codex
+title: Building a new feature entirely on my phone with Codex
 description: How I built a new feature for this website using only my phone, OpenAI's Codex, and GitHub Mobile
 thumbnail: code-thumbnail.png
 tags: